 AK&=γSAVkΛkIk+γΛk-1VkTSA,#3SK&=I-AKSA, and#(4)xFR&=xA+γSKKTSO-1y-FxA. #(5)

-Here, xFR approximates the full-rank (FR) posterior x by minimizing the difference between the two, and SK and AK are the optimal posterior error covariance and averaging kernel matrices for an inversion solved with a reduced-rank forward model.
-We choose k to match the rank of the reduced-rank Jacobian matrix, which is chosen to maximize the DOFS within the available computational resources (section 2.8).
+Here, xFR approximates the full-rank (FR) posterior x by minimizing the difference between the two, and SK and AK are the optimal posterior error covariance and averaging kernel matrices for an inversion solved with the reduced-rank Jacobian matrix.
+We choose k to maximize the DOFS within the available computational resources (section 2.8).
 The diagonal elements of Ak are often referred to as averaging kernel sensitivities and their sum (trace of Ak) gives the degrees of freedom for signal (DOFS) that represent the number of pieces of information independently quantified by the observing system (Rodgers, 2000; Bousserez and Henze, 2018).
 The reduced-rank inversion and Jacobian matrix do not attempt to optimize emissions in areas with low information content, so we default to the prior estimate for grid cells with averaging kernel sensitivities less than 0.05 (Nesser et al., 2021).

 2.2 Prior estimates and errors

 Figure 1 shows the prior emission estimates for different sectors.
-Anthropogenic emissions are given by the spatially disaggregated (gridded) versions of the EPA GHGI for the U.S. for 2012 (Maasakkers et al., 2016), the INECC inventory for Mexico for 2015 (Scarpelli et al., 2020), and the ECCC inventory for Canada for 2018 (Scarpelli et al., 2021).
-We update GHGI oil and gas emissions to 2018 following Shen et al. (2022) and use the Environmental Defense Fund’s inventory for the Permian basin for 2019 (Zhang et al., 2020).
+Anthropogenic emissions are from the spatially disaggregated (gridded) versions of the EPA GHGI for the U.S. for 2012 (Maasakkers et al., 2016), the INECC inventory for Mexico for 2015 (Scarpelli et al., 2020), and the ECCC inventory for Canada for 2018 (Scarpelli et al., 2021).
+We update GHGI oil and gas emissions to 2018 following Shen et al. (2022) and use the Environmental Defense Fund’s inventory for the Permian basin for 2019 (Y. Zhang et al., 2020).
 We treat oil and gas as a single sector in our analysis due to significant source co-location and uncertainty in the partitioning of oil and gas wells.
-Anthropogenic emissions for Central America and the Caribbean islands are provided by the EDGAR v4.3.2 global emission inventory for 2012.
+Anthropogenic emissions for Central America and the Caribbean islands are from the EDGAR v4.3.2 global emission inventory for 2012.
 Anthropogenic emissions are assumed aseasonal except for manure management and rice cultivation, for which we apply monthly scaling factors as described by Maasakkers et al. (2016) and Zhang et al. (2016), respectively.

 Prior emissions for wetlands are given by the high-performance subset of 9 members of the WetCHARTs ensemble version 1.3.1 that best match global GOSAT inversion results (Ma et al. 2021).
 Lu et al. (2022) found in an inversion of GOSAT data over North America that the high-performance subset overestimated wetland methane emissions, particularly at high latitudes.
 We remove from the ensemble the two members (models 1923 and 2913) that are most responsible for this overestimate.
 Other natural methane emission sources are minor and include open fires, termites, and geological seeps, for which we follow the emissions described in Lu et al. (2022).

-We assume uniform relative prior error standard deviations for emissions of between 50% and 100% with no error covariance between grid cells in our inversion ensemble.
-The 50% relative error lower bound follows previous inversions that optimized methane emissions over North America (Maasakkers et al., 2021; Lu et al., 2022).
-We inflate errors up to 100% to account for displacement errors and increased error covariance at high resolution (Maasakkers et al. 2016).
-Errors for each ensemble member are chosen as described in section 2.7.
+We assume uniform relative error standard deviations for prior emissions of between 50% and 100% for the different members of our inversion ensemble.
+Previous inversions that optimized methane emissions over North America assumed 50% error standard deviation on prior emissions (Maasakkers et al., 2021; Lu et al., 2022).
+We inflate errors up to 100% in our ensemble to account for increased error at high resolution (Maasakkers et al. 2016).

 2.3 Forward model